underscoreio/essential-scala-doodle-case-study/src/pages/foundation/implementation.md

 Our first mission is to get some visible progress, so we'll implement `draw`.
 We're completely ignoring layout at this point, so you can just draw images at the origin (or anywhere else that takes your fancy).

-What's the pattern we'll use in the implementation?
+What pattern will we use in the implementation?

 <div class="solution">
 `Image` is an algebraic data type, so we'll use structural recursion.